justPauw/pokemon-umbral-stasis/docs/index.md

         With the use of [WikiGen](https://github.com/AkeemAllen/WikiGen/releases), a tool used to create Pokémon Wiki's.
 You can also join the [Discord](https://discord.gg/qrs2M3eeqj) if you have questions.

     ??? danger "𝓖𝓐𝕞𝐞 乃ʳ𝕖αķ𝓔𝕣"
-        So you've found the Game Breaker Codes.
+        So, you've found the Game Breaker Codes.

-        As the name entail, these are Cheat Codes.
-Find Codex in Sowset Town to redeem them, and they can be redeemed multiple times.
-All Pokémon will be 6IV, Preferred offensive Nature & Ability, and will be set to Level 1.
+        As the name entails, these are Cheat Codes.
+Find Codex in Sowset Town to claim them — note that they can be redeemed multiple times.
+All Pokémon will be 6IV, preferred offensive Nature & Ability, and will be set to Level 1.
 The items and Poké Balls will be given in quantities of 100 per use.

         === "Pokémon"